• Home

 Find opportunities to show kindness out in the community.

-Giving back been proven to increase your happiness and it’s really a nice way to get to know like-minded people.
+Giving back has been proven to increase your happiness and it’s really a nice way to get to know like-minded people.
 When you volunteer or serve others, it increases your sense of connection.
 It makes you feel like you are a part of the community.

 Here are some simple ways to stop feeling like a lonely mom and start connecting with your village.